MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-update-contacts.md

 1. Select **Save and close**.

-1. Return to [Update the unified customer profile](#update-the-unified-customer-profile) to make additional changes.
+1. Return to [Update the unified contact profile](#update-the-unified-contact-profile) to make additional changes.

 ## Manage deduplication rules